AnimeshJha2419/AnimeshJha2419/README.md

 - **Data Science Projects:** Explore my portfolio of projects, showcasing expertise in Natural Language Processing, data mining, and machine learning.

-- **Code Collaborations:** I actively contribute to open-source projects and collaborate with fellow data enthusiasts to solve real-world problems.

 - **Knowledge Sharing:** I'm passionate about sharing insights and best practices in data science, fostering collaboration within the community.

 ## Get in Touch